— Dustin Hoffman

-The Graduate For his career-making role as Ivy League student Benjamin Braddock in the film The Graduate (1967), unknown actor Dustin Hoffman (1937-) received $17,000 and applied for unemployment insurance as soon as filming was done.
+For his breakout role as disillusioned Ivy League graduate Benjamin Braddock in The Graduate (1967), then-unknown actor Dustin Hoffman (1937–) was paid $17,000—and promptly applied for unemployment insurance when filming wrapped.

 “Every day is a rebirth,” he once said.

-With music by Simon and Garfunkel and Anne Bancroft as the memorable seductress Mrs. Robinson, The Graduate satirized the generation gap and sexual revolution of the 60s.
+With a legendary soundtrack by Simon & Garfunkel and Anne Bancroft as the unforgettable Mrs. Robinson, The Graduate satirized the generation gap and sexual revolution of the turbulent 60s.

 “Don't you find me attractive, Benjamin?”
 Mrs. Robinson asked in her memorable seduction scene.

-"Yes," replied our naive hero, "You are the best-looking of all my parents' friends."
+“Yes,” replied the naive hero, “You are the best-looking of all my parents’ friends.”

 Bancroft was 36 at the time; Hoffman was 30.
-Actor Charles Grodin was supposed to take the part of Benjamin, but couldn't agree on a salary; Robert Redford turned down the role because he didn't think he could pull off portraying Benjamin's innocence.
+Charles Grodin was originally considered for the part but declined over salary issues.
+Robert Redford turned it down, unsure he could convincingly portray Benjamin’s innocence.

-Hoffman thought he was completely wrong for the role: too ethnic, too short, and not handsome enough.
+Hoffman believed he was entirely wrong for the part—too ethnic, too short, not conventionally handsome.
 But director Mike Nichols insisted.
-About the reaction to Hoffman at the film's first screening, Nichols remembered, "For the last five minutes, the (New York) audience stood and screamed as if they were at a prize fight.
+Reflecting on the film’s first New York screening, Nichols recalled, “For the last five minutes, the audience stood and screamed as if they were at a prize fight.
 They adored him.
-They identified with him."
+They identified with him.”

-Hoffman was nominated for a Best Actor Oscar for his role and went on to play Ratso Ritzo in Midnight Cowboy (1969).
-He made a bit more money on that outing--$250,000.
+Hoffman earned a Best Actor Oscar nomination and went on to play Ratso Rizzo in Midnight Cowboy (1969)—earning $250,000 for the role.

 Fall reaching.